-A post for both Konamon no Hi “Flour Day” and Pancake Tuesday!
+A post for both Konamon no Hi “Flour Day”, Pancake Tuesday and the 12 ‘pancake day’s a year in Japan!
 It includes a recipe for pancakes with a Japanese twist.

 Pancake Tuesday needs little introduction in the ‘West’, but Konamon no Hi is unique to Japan.
 Konamon no Hi こなもんの日 falls on May 7th annually.
 Kona means flour and mon from mono meaning thing.
 May 7th can be read as “kona”; “ko” from the “go gatsu” meaning May and “na” as an abbreviation of “nana” meaning seven.
 The Nippon Konamon Association started promoting May 7th as konamon no hi, or flour day as we might call it, in 2003.